moxizhou/solo/README.md

-This is a project I completed as a student at [Hack Reactor](http://hackreactor.com).
+This project was completed as a student of [Hack Reactor](http://hackreactor.com).
 This project was part of a 1.5 day hackathon.

 # Translate Me #
 Translate what you speak into a different language!